 If you will enjoy reading and contributing to the discussion for this post, will you please join on the YouTube video above and leave a comment there because I read and respond to most comments on YouTube?

 What I intend to do for you here is to give you everything that you need to be able to start teaching online.
 I will walk you through the equipment, the software, the services and things you might need, future videos to watch.
-To make this even easier for you I’ve got all this linked for you and I will walk you through it one step at a time.
+To make this even easier for you, I’ve got all this linked for you and I will walk you through it one step at a time.

 I’m Jerry Banfield and I’ve made over $1000000 teaching online till now.
-You can see on my income report the the top places I’ve earned money and what years I was on those platforms.
+You can see on my income report the top places I’ve earned money and what years I was on those platforms.

 The number one from me with over $600,000 was on Udemy.
-However the best opportunity for growth I see is to build your own platform and put your courses on all the other platforms, stick to promoting yourself and your own platform and take whatever sales all the other platforms give you.
+However, the best opportunity for growth I see is to build your own platform and put your courses on all the other platforms, stick to promoting yourself and your own platform and take whatever sales all the other platforms give you.

 I’ll show you exactly how to quickly go through an escalate your progress.
-You can do it the hard way like me and take years to get a decent teaching setup or you can watch the rest of this video and I will show you exactly how to setup your entire teaching studio up, what websites to use, etc.
+You can do it the hard way like me and take years to get a decent teaching setup or you can watch the rest of this video and I will show you exactly how to set up your entire teaching studio up, what websites to use, etc.

-The first critical thing you need to do is set your studio up so that you can have higher quality videos, videos that are good enough to get approved on places like Udemy, videos that give people a good impression right away as soon as they start watching, videos that allow you to stand out from the majority that don’t take the time to buy good microphone, to have screen capture tutorial software, that aren’t on all the different teaching platforms.
+The first critical thing you need to do is set your studio up so you can have higher quality videos, videos that are good enough to get approved on places like Udemy, videos that give people a good impression right away as soon as they watch videos that allow you to stand out from the majority that don’t take the time to buy good microphone, to have screen capture tutorial software, that aren’t on all the different teaching platforms.

 Let’s take a look at the equipment to begin.
 The number one thing you need to do to start teaching online is to get a decent studio setup.
 You can get an outstanding studio setup for $500 or less, depending on where you’re at in the world.
-Getting a good microphone, getting a green screen behind you and getting screen capture video tutorial software will allow you to make a whole lot of sales if you happen to make a course on the right topic and which you can almost be certain to do by just teaching everything you know and intentionally learning new topics that you can teach.
+Getting a good microphone, getting a green screen behind you and getting screen capture video tutorial software will allow you to make a lot of sales if you make a course on the right topic and which you can almost be certain to do by just teaching everything you know and intentionally learning new topics that you can teach.
 I’ll show you the landing pages of each of the equipment I will show you and I’ll walk you through why this equipment is what I’m recommending.

 The first thing I recommend is this microphone Shure SM58-S. This is a microphone that’s stood the test of time.
 You’ve probably seen lots of performers use this microphone on stage I recommended it as a function of a recommendation by my friend Thomas George who in my partner program.
 He is a music producer and he absolutely recommends this microphone because it gives you the best voice quality for the lowest price in a studio environment that is not ideal.